rajbooth/Hash-Stats/docs/SQL_views.md

 ```
 ### run_form
 #### Description
-Called by **run_form** REST API endpoint, and used to populate the lis tof registered hashers on the Run Attendance app.
+Called by **run_form** REST API endpoint, and used to populate the list of registered hashers on the Run Attendance app.

 #### Used in
+ Populates the list of registered hashers on the Google Sheets Run Attendance app.

 #### SQL
 ```SQL
 SELECT